microsoft/RTVS/README.md

 to it.
 Feel free to comment on any existing issues and feature requests with any additional feedback, clarifications, or questions.

+You can also submit feedback via VS 2017 feedback tool.

 When filing a bug, you can also use the **R Tools | Send Feedback | Send Frown** feature to send us the product logs to help us diagnose the problem better.
 This command will launch your email client with a prepopulated message, and will gather the logs and highlight them in Windows Explorer, so that they can be conveniently attached to the